bunnybunbun37204/discord-bot/README.md

 ```bash
 npm run dev
 ```

-and edit in index.js file to edit your bot and plz add your bot token in .env file before running
+## Edit bot feature
+1. Edit index.js to edit bot controller
+2. Edit in /all_bot_feature to add your feature file and you can edit feature file to edit my feature if you want

 hope you will be happy -Bunyawat